Changing school during the school year

 Making an application

-If you have moved house and do not have a school place for your child, or if your child cannot continue to attend their current school because it is too far from your new home, you will need to complete the In-Year Common Application Form (ICAF).
+If you have moved house and do not have a school place for your child, or if your child cannot continue to attend their current school because it is too far from your new home, apply online on the Kirklees Parent Portal.

 or;